benderlidze/bbw/_exchanges/localbitcoins.md

 desc: LocalBitcoins is a P2P Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins is used as escrow.
 thumb: localbitcoins.png
 lang: en
-seotitle: "5 Reasons LocalBitcoins is Safe to Use [2017 Review]"
+seotitle: "LocalBitcoins Review: 5 Reasons It's Safe to Use"
 website: localbitcoins.com
 website_url: http://buybitcoinww.co/local_bitcoins
 contribute: localbitcoins